Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Colonial EraWar, US Revolutionary.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1774.

 Location.
 36° 3.603′ N, 76° 36.522′ W. Marker is in Edenton, North Carolina, in Chowan County.
-Marker is at the intersection of N Broad St. and Queen Street, on the right when traveling south on N Broad St..
+It is at the intersection of N Broad St. and Queen Street, on the right when traveling south on N Broad St..
 Touch for map.
 Marker is in this post office area: Edenton NC 27932, United States of America.
 Touch for directions.

 Barker House image.
 Click for full size.

-Photographed By Sandra Hughes, August 12, 2010
+Photographed by Sandra Hughes, August 12, 2010

 2. Barker House